Table of Contents:

 Reference Platform Selection

-An important part of integrating the OP-TEE functionality into Apertis is providing a working implementation on a reference platform to validate the integrated components and serve as an example for Apertis users.
+A critical part of integrating the OP-TEE functionality into Apertis is providing a working implementation on a reference platform to validate the integrated components and serve as an example for Apertis users.
 This enables them to experiment with and learn about the capabilities, so that they can implement OP-TEE successfully in their own systems.

 To do this Apertis needs a reference platform that provides existing open source support, or one which would require minimal work to implement the required support.
 In this instance we need a platform that supports OP-TEE and the chosen hypervisor.
 In order for the TEE environment to be truly useful, it is necessary that guarantees can be made that the boot process hasn’t been tampered with.
 As a result, a platform where we can also integrate secure boot effectively will be valuable.